edoardobarba/robot_sheep_herd/README.md

 More details can be found in the project report.

-### Prerequisites
+## Prerequisites

 - **Python**
 - **Matplotlib**
 - **Numpy**

-### Usage
+## Usage

+To begin using this project:

+1. Download the 'src' folder.
+2. Navigate to the 'main.py' file within the 'src' folder.
-Download src folder and go inside.
-From 'main.py' file decide if you want to do a single run or batch run, chose the parameters and run 'main.py'
+3. Decide whether you want to run a single simulation or a batch run.
+4. Set the desired parameters in 'main.py'.
+5. Execute 'main.py' to run the simulation.